► How do I create a Gedcom Data File?

 ► Why are some people missing on my chart or not connected to the main family?

 Unfortunately some online family trees allow users to add individuals to a family and not link them correctly.
 Problems can sometimes occur when a person is deleted leaving their spouse stranded or unattached to the main family.
 You will need to go back to where your tree is hosted and spend a little time deleting the strays or reattaching them to the main tree.
+If you are still struggling please email the team at firstname.lastname@example.org and they can run an independent check on your data file and advise you further.

 ► Why are some people appearing twice on my chart?